Mekaeil/ready-to-design/README.md

 # UPDATES :

-    # 1 - Add Mapbox - add list of location list on map and display details. ( get data with JSON )
+    #1 - Add Mapbox - add list of location list on map and display details. ( get data with JSON )

+    #2 - Add CustomSlider - This slider has three row and we click on icon and move first and third section.